Merk87/staring-guardian/README.md

 Thanks
 ======================
-Thanks to BrokenPixel (John James) to let me use the CurlBundle.
+Thanks to [http://www.brokenpixel.uk (John James)](http://www.brokenpixel.uk) to let me use the CurlBundle.

 TODOs
 ======================